REDS: Rule Extraction for Discovering Scenarios: Abstract

 \section{Abstract}

-Scenario discovery is the process of finding areas of interest, commonly referred to as scenarios, in data spaces resulting from simulations.
-For instance, one might search for conditions -- which are inputs of the simulation model -- where the system under investigation is unstable.
-A commonly used algorithm for scenario discovery is PRIM.
-It yields scenarios in the form of hyper-rectangles which are human-comprehensible.
-When the simulation model has many inputs, and the simulations are computationally expensive, PRIM may not produce good results, given the affordable volume of data.
-So we propose a new procedure for scenario discovery~-- we train an intermediate statistical model which generalizes fast, and use it to label (a lot of) data for PRIM.
-We provide the statistical intuition behind our idea.
-Our experimental study shows that this method is much better than PRIM itself.
-Specifically, our method reduces the number of simulations runs necessary by 75\% on average.
+Scenario discovery is the process of finding areas of interest, known as scenarios, in data spaces resulting from simulations.
+For instance, one might search for conditions, i.e., inputs of the simulation model, where the system is unstable.
+Subgroup discovery methods are commonly used for scenario discovery.
+They find scenarios in the form of hyperboxes, which are easy to comprehend.
+Given a computational budget, results tend to get worse as the number of inputs of the simulation model and the cost of simulations increase.
+We propose a new procedure for scenario discovery from few simulations, dubbed REDS.
+A key ingredient is using an intermediate machine learning model to label data for subsequent use by conventional subgroup discovery methods.
+We provide statistical arguments why this is an improvement.
+In our experiments, REDS reduces the number of simulations required by 50--75\% on average, depending on the quality measure.
+It is also useful as a semi-supervised subgroup discovery method and for discovering better scenarios from third-party data, when a simulation model is not available.